Astrophysical Black holes: An Explanation for the Galaxy Quenching: Introduction

-In this paragraph, we outline the basic picture set out in the present study.
-The long-term quenching of galaxies is primarily attributed to a dense, compact object situated at the galactic nucleus\cite{report}.
-Conventional black holes possess event horizon, limiting matter accretion up to {a} boundary which is set at the ``Innermost stable Circular Orbit'' (ISCO) and the consequent {upper} bound on the generation of ultra-high-energy particles.
-The cosmic censorship conjecture\cite{Penrose:1969pc, Hawking:1979ig} remains a foundational yet unproven and not even properly formulated, assumption in black hole physics.
-While it holds in simplified models such as spherically symmetric dust collapse, a wide range of studies on more general collapse scenarios—including those involving inhomogeneous matter fields, pressure, and rotation—have shown that naked singularities can emerge as legitimate solutions to Einstein’s equations \cite{Dwivedi:1992fh, Joshi:1993zg, Joshi:1994br, Joshi:2001xi, Hellaby:1985zz, Goncalves:2001pf, Giambo:2002xc, Harada:2001nj, Ori:1989ps, Gundlach:1999cu, Nolan:2002zd, Giacomazzo:2011cv, Ortiz:2011jw, Banerjee:2002sy, Barausse:2010ka, Mosani:2023vtr}.
-Despite multiple attempts, no rigorous mathematical proof exists for any version of cosmic censorship, and the conjecture’s vague formulation continues to hinder progress.
-In this light, the theoretical exclusion of naked singularities is no longer viable.
-Since the formation of such singularities is a generic outcome in many physically reasonable collapse models, the focus now necessarily shifts toward their observational signatures.
 In this work, we consider the astrophysical implications of naked singularities—viewed as ultra-compact, massive objects without event horizons—and explore their potential impact on galaxy evolution, particularly in comparison to traditional black holes.
 To address this, we propose here models of ``astrophysical black holes'' (ABHs) that are devoid of {an} event horizon (EH), hence characterized by a huge amount of matter confined within an extremely compact region, a situation which permits the disk of accreting matter to extend all the way to the centre and yield extremely high energy densities and temperatures.
 This access to the ultra-strong gravity regime facilitates generation of extremely energetic particles, thus contributing to the long-term quenching of star formation in the host galaxy and its halo region.
 Additionally, we introduce models of ``stellar-mass astrophysical black holes'' ({StMABHs}) which can arise from gravitational collapse of massive stars once they run out of their internal nuclear fuel.
 These {StMABHs}, prior to {getting} enveloped by the event horizon, create high-density regions capable of emitting very high-energy particles over short time scales.
 Such a situation may lead to short-term episodes of (localised) {intra-galactic} quenching.
 Potential observational signatures associated with the {StMABHs} are also pointed out here.
 Section II provides a brief overview of the recent observations related to this phenomenon, made with the James Webb Space Telescope (JWST).
 Section III touches upon the role SMBHs play in the galaxy quenching process.
 Section IV presents some salient features of our proposed models involving astrophysical black holes (ABH), in the context of long- and short-term quenching.
 Our conclusions are summarised in Section V.